Major steps to gather a system diagnostic file for issue investigation and troubleshooting:

 index.html - Mount point information from Linux df and mount commands

-top.out - List of processes using largest amount system CPU time or memory at time the dump file was created
+top.out - List of processes using the largest amount of system CPU time or memory at the time the dump file was created

 md0.out - RAID Information from mdadm and mdstat command

 index.html - Detailed information on USB devices.
 For additional USB Disk information see the disks output